This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of SkinCeuticals’ Chinese website:

-Follow the highlighted lines in the graphic below to see why most cosmetics sold in China (like SkinCeuticals & L’Oreal)) are still required by law to be tested on animals in 2022.
+Follow the highlighted lines in the graphic below to see why most cosmetics sold in China (like SkinCeuticals) are still required by law to be tested on animals in 2023.

-Although SkinCeuticals may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals to sell in China.
+Although SkinCeuticals may not be conducting these animal tests themselves, they knowingly allow Chinese authorities to test their products on animals in order to sell in China.

 For those reasons, we would not consider SkinCeuticals to be cruelty-free by our standards.

-Many truly cruelty-free brands have chosen not to sell their products in China because of its animal testing laws.
+Many truly cruelty-free brands have chosen not to sell their products in China under conditions where animal tests may be required.
 Unfortunately, SkinCeuticals refuses to do the same and therefore cannot be considered cruelty-free.

 See below for our complete cruelty-free checklist.
 Since SkinCeuticals already does not meet the last two, we cannot classify the brand as being cruelty-free.